jlewis200/VDVAE/README.md

 ## Train a model

 ### Download desired datasets
+Note:  Due to pytorch Automatic Mixed Precision (AMP) optimizations, training must be conducted on a CUDA device.

  - CIFAR 10 - The torchvision version of this datset should download automatically
  - FFHQ 256 - After downloading, place `ffhq-256.npy` in the `ffhq256` directory like so:  `VDVAE/ffhq256/ffhq-256.npy`.
 Refer to the VDVAE documentation [here](https://github.com/openai/vdvae#setup) to download the dataset.